henry2004y/VisAnaJulia/docs/src/man/guide.md

 I have already made a lot of mistakes by mixing the row-major and column-major codes.
 Explicitly list all the parts that require extra care!

-For quickly scanning through data, I need a GUI.

 - [x] Fixed colorbar control through Matplotlib
 - [x] Test suite for checking validity
 - [ ] Full coverage of tests